 Report cards will be issued at nine-week intervals.
-Students in grades 6-8 receive evaluations on a grade scale as follows:
+Pre-K and Kindergarten students will receive an S, N, or U. Students in grades 1-5 receive evaluations on a grade scale as follows:

-А 90-100
+А 90-100 S Satisfactory

-В 80-89
+В 80-89 Ν Needs Improvement

-С 70-79
+С 70-79 U Unsatisfactory

 D 60-69

 F Below 60

-Grades will be available to parents through the parent portal throughout the nine weeks.
-Interim reports can be sent home to parents/guardians near the middle of each nine-week grading period upon request.
-An opt-out form will be sent home at the beginning of the year for you to choose whether or not you would prefer to receive a paper copy of the interim report.
-If you do not opt-out, you will automatically receive a paper copy.
+Interim reports will be sent home to parents/guardians near the middle of each nine-week grading period.
 Interim reports are another form of communication between parents, teachers, and the school.